Do you know what to consider when buying toys for toddlers? If not, keep reading to find out what you need to know!

-So try to spend as much time as you can with them while they still think you’re cool.
+So try to spend as much time as possible with them while they still think you’re cool.
 Trust me- this won’t last forever!

-Consider getting some family board games that are fun for adults as well as your child.
-These games not only encourage bonding, but they can be quite educational too.
+Consider getting family board games that are fun for adults and your child.
+These games not only encourage bonding but can also be quite educational.

-Counting and matching games, in particular, are quite popular with this age group.
+Counting and matching games are mainly popular with this age group.
 They do a great job of improving children’s memory and communication skills.